M

 What if I prefer to become a freelance online English teacher instead of working with a company?

 You can certainly pursue the freelancing path as a virtual ESL teacher if you don’t want to work with an online school.
-Although being an independent English tutor comes with a lot of responsibility – from finding students to sourcing materials to managing your finances – it ultimately grants you more flexibility and higher earning potential (you get to keep all your students’ payments for yourself!).
+Although being an independent English tutor comes with a lot of responsibility – from finding students to sourcing materials to managing your finances – it ultimately grants you more flexibility and higher earning potential, since you keep all your students’ payments.

-When it comes down to how to teach online, the steps to get started as a freelance online English teacher are not that different from working with a company.
-However, the following additional steps are recommended in order to successfully launch your teaching business:
+When it comes to getting started, the steps to launch a freelance online English teaching career are not that different from working with a company.
+However, the following additional steps are recommended to successfully launch your teaching business:

 Whether you want to work with a company or as a freelancer, you can become an online ESL teacher by following these steps.
-With the right TEFL/TESOL training and determination to succeed, there’s no doubt that you’ll be enjoying the perks of this enriching job soon and even build a career out of it if you choose to.
+Getting an online teaching job takes more than interest alone, but the process becomes much more manageable when you break it down into clear stages.
+With the right TEFL/TESOL training and the determination to succeed, there’s no doubt that you’ll be enjoying the perks of this enriching career soon – and even building on it for the long term if you choose to.
+Online teaching offers flexibility, professional growth, and the chance to build meaningful connections with students around the world.

 Back in her hometown in the Philippines, Krzl worked as a writer at a TV station before moving to Chile.
 After she completed her TESOL certification, she worked for language institutes and then decided to become an independent English teacher to business professionals.
 When she’s not giving classes, she’s either surfing along Chile’s long stretch of coastline, traveling, or practicing photography by the beach.